Cleveland, Tennessee: Climate

 Since 1908, 28 tornadoes have been documented in the Cleveland area, seven of which struck on April 27, 2011.
+The deadliest was an EF4 tornado that killed over twenty people southwest of Cleveland.

 Demographics

 Cleveland is the principal city of the Cleveland Metropolitan Statistical Area, a metropolitan area that covers Bradley and Polk counties and had a combined population of 115,788 at the 2010 census.